jcanseco/.dotfiles.old/README.md

    ```

    Note: while this will correct the incorrect/missing symbols problem, you may still need to explicitly download the specific Powerline fonts you wish to use.

-   For our case in particular, we like to use **Droid Sans Mono for Powerline Bold** (Size 10, and with bold text turned off in Terminal settings).

    To explicitly download and install certain fonts, just do the following: